oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelJAX_GettingStarted/README.md

 ### Docker
 AI Tools Docker images already have Get Started samples pre-installed.
 Refer to [Working with Preset Containers](https://github.com/intel/ai-containers/tree/main/preset) to learn how to run the docker and samples.
 ## Example Output
-1. With the initial run, you should see results similar to the following:
+1. When the program is run, you should see results similar to the following:

 ```
 downloaded https://storage.googleapis.com/cvdf-datasets/mnist/train-images-idx3-ubyte.gz to /tmp/jax_example_data/